 - Optional adaptive cruise control

 Previously, only the Premier and RS trims could include adaptive cruise control, but the 2023 model has that feature offered across all trims.

 The new model is a refreshed design, not a complete rebuild.
 Understanding this, we know the powertrains for the Chevy Blazer haven’t changed going into 2023.
 The EV model will release in spring 2023 as part of the 2024 model year.

 Currently, the powertrains for the Blazer give you either a 2.0-liter turbocharged four-cylinder engine or a 3.6-liter V6.
 Both engines use a smooth-shifting nine-speed automatic transmission to push power to the wheels.
-The four-cylinder engine makes 228 horsepower, with the V6 providing 308 horsepower for the drive, according to Car and Driver.
+The four-cylinder engine makes 228 horsepower, with the V6 providing 308 horsepower for the drive.

 Front-wheel drive is the standard layout for all trims.
 The Blazer offers two available AWD systems to send power to all four wheels.
 One of these AWD systems is uniquely suited for the RS trim, which is the sportiest trim in the lineup.

 The Blazer is an excellent choice when you plan to drive a two-row midsize crossover SUV.
 It has good power, ample cargo room, a sporty style, and an impressive level of technology.
 This SUV is a good SUV for driving around on city streets or highways.
 The upgrades give it an improved appearance and better connectivity than before.
 Overall, we would agree with Chevy this is an improvement over the previous version.

 Next, check out the upcoming Toyota Grand Highlander, or watch the introduction to the 2023 Chevy Blazer RS in the video below: